 Master of Science in Biological Chemistry - learning outcomes

-2: The candidate has a broad knowledge of the field's scientific and instrumental methods and theories, and can apply his/her expertise with respect to new scientific problems and challenges within the subject area.
+K2: The candidate has a broad knowledge of the field's scientific and instrumental methods and theories, and can apply his/her expertise with respect to new scientific challenges and challenges within the subject area.

-1: The candidate can under supervision plan, conduct and present a larger scientific project within the field biological chemistry/ molecular biology.
+S1: The candidate can conduct and present a larger scientific project within the field.

-3: The candidate has knowledge to timely laboratory techniques and can apply them, such as cloning techniques, cell-tissue culture methods, methods to analyze metabolites, DNA, RNA, and proteins, immunological methods (Western blotting), microscopy, mass spectrometry, Realtime PCR, isothermal micro-calorimetry, absorption- and fluorescence spectroscopy.
+S3: The candidate has knowledge of timely laboratory techniques and can apply them; such as cloning techniques, cell-tissue culture methods, methods to analyse metabolites, DNA, RNA, and proteins, immunological methods (western blotting), microscopy, mass spectrometry, real-time PCR, isothermal micro-calorimetry, absorption- and fluorescence spectroscopy.

-4: The candidate is able to understand the aim of various analytical methods, conduct experiments and document and analyze results.
+S4: The candidate is able to understand the aim of various analytical methods, conduct experiments and document and analyse results.

-5: The candidate has knowledge to the correct procedures for keeping proper health, security and environment conditions in a laboratory.
+S5: The candidate has knowledge of appropriate procedures for keeping healthy and secure conditions in a laboratory.

-6: The candidate is able to communicate research results both orally and in written form in a precise and efficient way.
+S5: The candidate is able to communicate research results both orally and in written form in a precise way using scientific terminology.

-1: The candidate has developed a general competence/expertise within chemistry/biochemistry, biotechnology/bioinformatics/molecular biology, biomedicine and how environmental factors influence organisms and their physiology.
+G1: The candidate has developed a general competence/expertise within Chemistry/ Biochemistry, Biotechnology/ Bioinformatics/Molecular biology, Biomedicine, and how environmental factors influence organisms and their physiology.

-3: The candidate should be capable to develop new competence/ expertise within the field's subject areas and contribute to innovation processes within these areas.
+G3: The candidate is capable of developing new competence/ expertise within the field's subject areas and contribute to innovation processes within these areas.